RDFLib/rdflib/docs/rdf_terms.rst

     All literals have a lexical form being a Unicode string, which SHOULD be in Normal Form C.

     Plain literals have a lexical form and optionally a language tag as defined by RFC-3066, normalized to lowercase.
+An exception will be raised if illegal language-tags are passed to :meth:`rdflib.term.Literal.__init__`.

     Typed literals have a lexical form and a datatype URI being an RDF URI reference.